‘No change’ to spring training schedule, Rob Manfred says, as MLB lockout drags on

 The players want a higher competitive balance tax threshold than the owners.
 They also disagree on how steep the penalty should be for exceeding it, penalties Manfred mistakenly said Thursday would remain the same under the league’s proposals as they were under the previous CBA (the tax rates, as calculated by the percentage of money spent over the threshold teams owe as a penalty, would actually increase under the league’s proposal).

-The sides agreed to implement a bonus pool to disperse among young, high-achieving players who have not yet hit arbitration, but the owners proposed that pool consist of $10 million dollars, while the players want $100 million.
+The sides agreed to implement a bonus pool to disburse among young, high-achieving players who have not yet hit arbitration, but the owners proposed that pool consist of $10 million dollars, while the players want $100 million.

 They have also agreed to a framework by which to incentivize teams to call up top prospects early, rather than leave them in the minors as long as possible to postpone free agency, but they cannot agree on the incentives and whether some players could qualify to accumulate service time through performance-related milestones, and what those milestones would be.